 Traffic and Transportation Commission

-The Traffic and Transportation Commission reviews and makes recommendations on issues which help to promote a safe environment while traveling within the City.
+The Traffic and Transportation Commission reviews and makes recommendations on issues which help to promote a safe environment while traveling within the city.
 The commission serves as a liaison between the community and City government in evaluating matters pertaining to traffic and transportation.
 Traffic safety issues routinely reviewed by the commission include, but are not limited to:

 Traffic circulation around school sites